Leadership Development Certificate of Completion

 providing opportunities to its workforce for continual growth and improvement.

-The Center for Effective Teaching created the Leadership Development Certification Program to give all college personnel the opportunity to
+The Center for Effective Teaching created the Leadership Development Certificate Program to give all college personnel the opportunity to

-develop leadership skills and advance their professional development, leading to a Certification of Completion.
+develop leadership skills and advance their professional development, leading to a Certificate of Completion.
 The Leadership Development

-In order to complete the Leadership Development Certification Program, participants will take two three-hour courses from each of the three topic
+In order to complete the Leadership Development Certificate Program, participants will take two three-hour courses from each of the three topic

 areas, for a total of six courses, as shown in the table below.
-Participants earn the certification upon the successful completion of all six courses.
+Participants earn the certificate upon the successful completion of all six courses.